liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 separate services on your list.
 The more complex and specific your requirements are, the quicker you ramp up this number of tools.

-To make the workflow adhere to his goals - making your and your teams work more efficient and enjoyable -, you have to make it disappear.
-At the very moment you've acquired a large bag of tools for to help you with your tasks.
+To optimize your workflow, you have to make it disappear.
+That is to say, the goal should be to integrate your tools and processes so smoothly with each other that your team barely even has to think about them.
+At the very moment you've acquired a large bag of tools to help you with your tasks.
 But while your tasks are intertwined, your tools are not.
-They have to become one thing.
-This does not mean that you have to build custom software to make these tools look like they're one.
-It is way simpler: for one specific task, you should only ever need to use the one exact tool, you found to be the best for this purpose.

-When the tools you use are great, and you don't have to switch between them every two minutes - work is enjoyable.
-Enjoyable workflows lead to great work.
-Bad workflows - not so much.
-Think about how dependent every business is on the systems it uses to assign and track work.
-Each and every little improvement to these systems can have a big impact.

-To transform your big bag of tools and services into an enjoyable and efficient workflow, you have to make each and every tool which is being used for a task feel like a continuation of the tool used for the previous task.
+For one specific task, you should only ever need to use the one exact tool, you defined to be the best for its purpose.
+To then transform your big bag of tools and services into an enjoyable and efficient workflow, you have to make each tool feel like a continuation of the tool used for the previous task.
 Then seamlessly hand over to the tool used for the next task.

 It's all about providing the required context to work on a task with a tool in